hoko/hoko-docs/_posts/2015-03-17-quickstart-android.md

 </receiver>
 {% endhighlight %}

 The subdomain will be used to avoid request the user on which app to open the link and to avoid going through an HTML page redirect.
-Everytime a link with `http://yourapp.hoko.link` domain gets opened, it will automatically open your app and resolve the Smartlink into an actual `Deeplink`, redirecting the user to the proper `Activity` or `Fragment`.
+Everytime a link with `http://yourapp.hoko.link` domain gets opened, it will automatically open your app and resolve the smart link into an actual `Deeplink`, redirecting the user to the proper `Activity` or `Fragment`.

 See the [Why do I need a subdomain](http://support.hokolinks.com/why-do-i-need-a-subdomain/) section for more information regarding this.